EmVance1/VanGo/README.md

 - `inherits`: this field is exclusive to custom profile definitions, as they require a base of settings to build upon.

-All toolchain specific implementations of the options listed above, aswell as profile defaults can be viewed in toolchains/*.toml.
+Important note: all toolchain specific implementations of the options listed above may come with caveats not listed here.
+Arguments from different compilers will never be a perfect match.
+If you expect to be switching between toolchains often, a list of all implementations, aswell as profile defaults can be viewed in `toolchains/`, for further reading into platform specific quirks.

 ### Static Library Configuration
 Manifests that begin with `[library]` are specialized for static library linking and are expected to have 3 base declarations at the root: